BYU-PCCL/holodeck-engine/Docs/sensors.md

 Attach UHolodeckViewportClientPublisher to an agent, and set the viewport for your project to be HolodeckViewport.
 The returned image is whatever resolution you load your project in.

-## UCameraSensorArray2D
+## UPixelCamera
-This is a sensor that can be added to an agent to capture multiple points of views.
-Just attach it to your agent, then add as many SceneCaptureComponents as you want.
+This is a sensor that can be added to an agent to capture it's view.
+Just attach it and position it on your agent.

-Each SceneCaptureComponent should be constrained to capture 256x256 RGB images only, until further updates can be made.
+Default capture resolution si 256x256.
+Higher resolutions are possible, but greatly slow down Holodeck.

-To access this sensor from python, add "CameraSensorArray2D" to the state_sensors.
-This will return a list containing 256x256x3 numpy arrays for each SceneCaptureComponent.
+To access this sensor from python, add "PixelCamera" to the state_sensors.
+This will return 256x256x4 numpy array corresponding to the RGBA channels.

 ## UIMUSensor
 An intertial measurement unit.